yy-learning/learngit/readme.txt

 Git tracks changes.
 Git tracks changes of files.
 I know how to use the git.
-Creating a new branch is quick.
+Creating a new branch is quick. just try again again.